Trail’D “Spare” Gas Tank – Install & Review

 Mounting Trail'D Additional Auxiliary Liquid Tank on 3rd Gen Tacoma

-Once you’ve lowered the hoist, insert the metal support plate the same as you would into your OEM spare tire.
+Once you’ve lowered the hoist, insert the metal support plate into the tire the same way you would your OEM spare tire.
 Make sure the tank is oriented as above.

-Before you start lifting the tank, make sure there is tension on the chain so it does not slip out as you are cranking it up.
+Before you start lifting the tank, make sure the chain is tensioned so it does not slip out as you crank it up.

-If you plan to stack your tanks, keep in mind the tabs on top will fit into the recessed slots on the bottom of the next tank.
-This helps to lock everything in place and prevent excessive movement.
+If you plan to stack your tanks, the tabs on top will fit into the recessed slots on the bottom of the next tank.
+This helps lock everything in place and prevent excessive movement.

-Note: The small tab seen on the right side of the hoist should be flattened before installing.
-The tank is plenty strong to not be damaged by the upright tab, but it’s better to be safe than sorry.
+Note: The small tab on the right side of the hoist should be flattened before installation.
+The tank is plenty strong not to be damaged by the upright tab, but it’s better to be safe than sorry.
 Doing so will also help to make mounting the tank a bit easier.

 Step 4.
 Secure Tank